Categories

 In case the script hangs (sometimes, route flush hangs): hit ctrl+C, and execute it again.

-4 replies on “OpenVPN: Can’t assign requested address”
+4 responses to “OpenVPN: Can’t assign requested address”

 Leave a Reply...